10 Reasons Why Kaiba Should Have Defeated Yugi in The Dark Side of Dimensions

 While that's not a bad tip for real life, in the end, it turns out Kaiba was right all along—the Pharaoh does indeed return, just as Kaiba predicted.
 Definitely an interesting message on faith, especially from such an unexpected source.
 And even if this hadn't been the case, after Dark Aigami is defeated, Kaiba successfully combines his technology with the Quantum Cube to time-travel and actually findsthe Pharaoh, with the two apparently gearing up for another duel.
 Not only was Kaiba right to believe in Atem's rebirth, he constructed the means to locate Atem, showing both faith and a willingness to make that faith become reality.

 Yugi and Kaiba's Future

-Though The Dark Side of Dimensions makes us think Kaiba would have lost their epic battle, it's possible he had a counter ready to claim the victory, and even if he didn't, many alterations of the game's rules reveal he would have won under normal conditions.
+Though The Dark Side of Dimensions makes us think Kaiba would have lost their epic battle, it's possible he had a counter ready to claim the victory, and even if he didn't, he would have won under normal duel conditions.

-Regardless of your outlook on their battle, Yugi's match against Kaiba was arguably the film's best moment, revealing modernized upgrades of classic cards that stay prominent in competitive dueling today.
-Yugi's Dark Magician and Kaiba's Blue-Eyes White Dragon remain the game's most famous cards, and thanks to several modern supports, both structures will more than hold their own in official tournaments.
+Regardless of your outlook on their battle, Yugi's match against Kaiba was probably the film's best moment, revealing modernized upgrades of classic cards that stay prominent in competitive dueling today.
+Yugi's Dark Magician and Kaiba's Blue-Eyes White Dragon remain the game's most famous cards, and thanks to several modern supports, both structures can still hold their own.
 But for now, as we eagerly await more thrilling spellcaster vs dragon battles, vote for your favorite duelist and I'll see you at our next Yu-Gi-Oh review!

 Questions & Answers